What are the differences between a web designer and a web developer? And which one should you use?

 It’s easy to get web designers and developers mixed up.
 They both help build websites, but they’re involved in very different areas.

-Developers use their expert programming and coding knowledge to breathe life into the designer’s creative vision.
-Think of developers as construction workers, and web designers as architects – they’re both necessary roles for building a website, but they have different skill sets.
+Developers build a website’s core structure using coding languages, while designers are more visually creative and user-focused.
+Developers use their programming knowledge to breathe life into the designer’s creative vision.
+Think of developers as construction workers, and web designers as architects – both necessary, but different, skill sets.

-We’ll dive into the details later where we’ll explain the varieties of web designers and web developers you can have, so you’ll have all the information you need for picking the right option for your website desires.
+We’ll dive into the details later where we’ll explain the varieties of web designers and web developers you can have, so you’ll have all the information you need to pick the right option for your site.